10 best IoT asset tracking systems

 Other cellular technologies are viable options for asset tracking, but they tend to be more expensive and use more power, so they are a better choice for assets that require connectivity for other reasons (such as a connected machine that collects and sends data to the cloud) and/or those that can provide an external power source.

-Recommended reading: Guide to IoT asset tracking
+Recommended reading: Guide to IoT asset tracking.

 What are the 10 best IoT asset trackers?

-As asset-tracking technology emerged, so have dozens (if not hundreds) of asset tracking products, software, and services.
-We’ve put together a list of the ten best IoT asset trackers currently on the market for a variety of use cases.
+As asset-tracking technology grows, so have dozens (if not hundreds) of asset tracking products, software, and services.
+We've put together a list of the ten best IoT asset trackers currently on the market for a variety of use cases.

 Samsara